uma-dev/GCP-course/notes.md

 ## Asynchronous Communication

-It implies putting a topic between web server (publisher) and Logging service (subscriber).
+It is a form of communication that implies putting a Topic between web server (publisher) and Logging service (subscriber).
 It is necessary because provides the following improvements over the traditional Logging service model such as:
 - Availability ->  Even if Logging service is down, the publisher remains up
 - Scalability -> You can process more logs scaling the topic
 - Decoupling -> Apps (publishers) doesn't care who listen their logs.
-- Durability ->
+- Durability -> messages are not lost even if the Logging service (subscriber) is down

+The __GCP managed service__ for  asynchronous messaging service, is **Pub/Sub**, the main features are:
+- Auto scale
+- Pay for use (low cost)